- General Questions: What is AMD Link?

 Click on the “AMD Link” button and look at the saved profiles; if a device is connected, the indicator beside it will be green.

-You can simply click on the profile that you want to remove, and select “Remove.”
+You can simply click on the profile that you want and select “Remove.”